jupyter-server/enterprise_gateway/docs/source/devinstall.md

 ### Build the docker images

-The following can be used to build all docker images (including Kubernetes images) used within the project.
+The following can be used to build all docker images used within the project.
 See [docker images](docker.html) for specific details.

 ```
 make docker-images